ovochris56/diabetes-project/README.md

 Through the analysis, I obtained several key insights:

 - **Visualization 1**:
-  - The distribution of `Glucose` levels shows that many patients have elevated glucose levels, which correlates with the likelihood of having diabetes.
-Most patients with high glucose levels (`> 140`) tend to have diabetes (`Outcome = 1`).
+  - Histogram showing the distribution of blood pressure of patients within the dataset.
+Most patients here have a blood pressure of 70 mg/dL.

 - **Visualization 2**:
-  - A heatmap of the correlation matrix reveals that `BMI`, `Glucose`, and `Age` are strongly correlated with the target variable `Outcome`.
-Higher BMI and glucose levels generally increase the likelihood of diabetes.
+  - Boxplot of Average Blood Pressure for Diabetic vs. Non-Diabetic patients shows that Diabetic patients have a higher average blood pressure, which is a risk factor for diabetes.

 - **Visualization 3**:
-  - A boxplot of `BMI` shows that people with diabetes tend to have higher BMI values compared to non-diabetic individuals.
-This supports the notion that obesity is a significant risk factor for diabetes.
+  - Pie chart showing the percentage of diabetic vs. non-diabetic patients in the dataset.

 - **Visualization 4**:
-  - A scatter plot of `Age` vs. `Glucose` reveals that older individuals with higher glucose levels are more likely to be diabetic.
-Age also appears to be an important factor influencing the presence of diabetes.
+  - Boxplot showing average glucose levels between Diabetic and Non-diabetic patients.
+Diabetic patients have an average blood glucose level >140.

+- **Visualization 5**:
+  - Bar chart showing number of patients per age group, along with number of diabetic vs. non-diabetic patients per group.
+The dataset contained over 300 patients in their 20s, who displayed an affected population % of 21%.
+Patients in their 30s had an affected population % of 48.76%.
+Patients have a higher likelihood of being affected by diabetes, as older individuals show a higher likelihood of diabetes.

 - **Key Insights**:
   - Glucose levels are a key factor in predicting diabetes.
 Many diabetic individuals have higher glucose levels.
-  - BMI is a strong indicator of diabetes, with higher values linked to a higher probability of having the disease.
+  - BMI and blood pressure are strong indicators of diabetes, with higher values linked to a higher probability of having the disease.
   - Age is a significant factor, with older individuals showing a higher likelihood of diabetes.

 These insights provide a foundation for future modeling work, where predictive algorithms could be developed to classify individuals based on their likelihood of developing diabetes.